jowko/jRank-Desktop/README.md

 ### Installation steps:
 1. Run install.bat script.
 On linux you have to create own script.
-2. Go to created jRank directory.
+2. Go to created RuleRank directory.
 3. Run run.bat.
-Whole folder is standalone instance of JRank Ultimate Desktop Edition application.
+Whole folder is standalone instance of RuleRank Ultimate Desktop Edition application.

 install.bat script will perform following actions:
 - installation of lib\jRS.jar to local maven repository
 - clean build of whole application
-- creation of jRank directory
+- creation of RuleRank directory
-- copying of all necessary files to jRank directory
+- copying of all necessary files to RuleRank directory
 - create run.bat script to run this app